 My first blog post ultimately ranked reasonably well in Google.
 BUT, that same post got almost zero impressions for over a year!
 Thirteen months is a ridiculous amount of time to wait for any success whatsoever!

-As you establish more domain authority in Google, your posts should start ranking faster than that.
+As you establish more domain authority in Google, your posts should rank faster than that.
 That said, YouTube won’t take a year to notice your content exists.
 Your videos will get surfaced significantly faster than that if you’re consistently pumping out good content.

 Blogs Have Cheaper Startup Costs